Kyren223/server/nixosModules/eko-privacy.md

 - Analyze aggregate usage patterns
 - Understand user environments to improve compatibility and experience

+Our legal basis for processing this data is **legitimate interests** related to service security, operation, and improvement.

 We do **not sell your data to advertisers or third parties**.

 ## 3. Log Retention

-We store logs of requests and connection events, which may include IP addresses, User IDs, and full request content (such as messages or device analytics).
+We store logs of requests and connection events, which may include IP addresses, User IDs, and full request content (such as messages or device analytics), for the purposes of security, abuse prevention and debugging.

 ### How Logging Works